OttieOtter

 Lunch aboard the Vista Dome Car

-After lunch, we left the Vista Dome car to explore some of the other cars on the train.
-While the train was moving, we passed through several cars; a regular passenger car, a dining car, a bar car, and finally the Open Air car.
-Traveling between the cars was a little like the Haunted House ride at Disney World.
-You had to really watch where you stepped and hold on to the hand rails.
+After lunch, we left the Vista Dome car to explore other train cars.
+While the train was moving, we passed through several train cars: a regular passenger car, a dining car, a bar car, and finally, the gondola car.
+Traveling between the train cars was like the Haunted Mansion ride at Disney World.
+You had to watch where you stepped and hold on to the handrails.

 Royal Gorge Route - Open Air Car